Tigranes the Great: Pompey and submission to Rome

-Offspring
+Issue

 Tigranes had four sons and three daughters.
 The eldest son, Zariadres, according to Appian and Valerius Maximus rebelled against Tigranes and was killed during a battle (possibly late 90s BCE).
 Appian also mentions an unnamed younger son who was executed for conspiring against Tigranes: he disregarded his father's health and wore Tigranes's crown (Tigranes having been injured during a hunting accident).
 His third son, Tigranes the Younger, who showed great care for his injured father and was rewarded for his loyalty, has already been mentioned.
 He is also alleged to have led a military campaign in 82 BCE.
 Tigranes was succeeded by his fourth and youngest son, Artavasdes II.

 One daughter of Tigranes according to Cassius Dio married Mithridates I of Atropatene.
 Another daughter married Parthian prince Pacorus, son of Orodes II.
 Parchments of Avroman also mention his third daughter, Ariazate "Automa", who married Gotarzes I of Parthia.

 Although Cleopatra of Pontus is usually considered to be their mother (Appian writes that she gave birth to three sons), historian Gagik Sargsyan considered only Artavasdes II and one of the unnamed daughters to be her children.
 According to him, the rest had a different mother and were born before Tigranes became king.
 The reasoning behind it is that if Tigranes the Younger did indeed lead a campaign in 82 BCE, then he and hence his two older brothers (and possibly two sisters) would be too old to be Cleopatra's children.
 Another argument supporting this claim would be the situation with Ariazate.
 As she was probably the mother of Orodes I (r.
 80–75 BC), then Ariazate could not have been the daughter of Cleopatra who married Tigranes only in 94 BCE at the age of 15 or 16.
 Sargsyan also proposed a possible candidate as Tigranes's first wife and the children's mother: Artaxiad princess Zaruhi, a daughter of Tigranes's paternal uncle Zariadres and granddaughter of Artaxias I. He also considered likely that the reason for the rebellion of Tigranes's son Zariadres was the birth of Artavasdes who was declared the heir by virtue of being born to a king and not a prince.